Vermont Police Academy Certification and Training Program

 Becoming a Certified Police Officer in Vermont

 Are you interested in becoming a Police Officer in Vermont?
 We recommend you begin exploring this option by visiting a police department you are interested in working for.
 Talk with them about opportunities.
 Go on a ride-along.
 If you decide this is a career you would like to pursue, apply with a department and they may send you to the Vermont Police Academy to take the Written Entrance Exam, the MMPI (psychological inventory), and possibly the PT or Physical Testing (depending on which type of certification you wish to pursue and department policy).
-There are two types of certification in Vermont: full-time and part-time certification.
 Having a college degree is strongly encouraged by many agencies.

 To be a Law Enforcement Officer in the State of Vermont, you must be certified by the Criminal Justice Training Council.
-To become certified, you must participate in Entrance Testing and upon passing, attend the Full-Time Basic Academy Training Program or the Part-Time Academy Program.
-Full-time and part-time certified officers differ in their initial training and in the amount of hours they are allowed to work, detailed in the Council’s Rules and in Vermont’s Statutes.
+To become certified, you must participate in Entrance Testing and upon passing, attend either the Level III Basic Training Academy Program or the Level I & II Academy Program.
 If you are already certified as an officer in another state and want to work in Vermont, you may be interested in learning more about our Waiver Process.

-To maintain certification, full-time officers must have a minimum of 25 hours of in-service training each year, which includes firearms re-qualification under the supervision of a Council-certified firearms instructor, first aid training (unless currently certified in first aid) and biennial Council-certified domestic violence training.
+To maintain certification, Level III officers must have a minimum of 25 hours of in-service training each year, which includes firearms re-qualification under the supervision of a Council-certified firearms instructor, first aid training (unless currently certified in first aid) and biennial Council-certified domestic violence training.

 Courses are added regularly, so check back often.